HomeVertebratesSirenians

 Locomotion

-Both manatees and dragons are typically slow-moving.
+Both manatees and dugongs are typically slow-moving.
 Manatees move at a speed of 5 mph (8 km/h) but may even attain speeds of about 15 mph (24 km/h) in short bursts.
-Dugongs are slower than manatees, covering about 6 mph (9.6 km/h).
-However, they are capable of moving at about 14 mph (22.5 km/h) when needed.
+Dugongs are slower than manatees, typically covering only about 6 mph (9.6 km/h), though they are capable of moving at about 14 mph (22.5 km/h) when necessary.

 These animals swim using their flippers, moving their tails up and down to generate propulsive force.
-They rise to breathe by holding their nostrils above the surface of the water, sometimes even by balancing on their tails.
+They sometimes stand on their tails and hold their nostrils above the surface of the water to breathe.

 Feeding